Business Permit Application: decryption

 For more information about choosing a business venue, you can see this article.

-Lastly, a few helpful tips for downloading the form and sending your application to the Ministry of the Economy.
+Finally, some practical tips on downloading the form and sending the file to the Ministry of the Economy.

-The fully filled, signed and dated document along with the required supporting documents for your activity can be sent via the post to the address in the lower right corner of the form.
-We recommend sending in a single envelope with proof of receipt.
+The completed document, signed, dated, and accompanied by all other documents required according to your activities, can then be sent by post to the address in the right corner of the form.
+We recommend sending it with acknowledgement of receipt in a single envelope.

-You now know how to fill out the main form for your permit application!
-Should you still have doubts, the House of Entrepreneurship has the answers you need.
+You now know how to fill out the main form of your file!
+If you still have doubts, the House of Entrepreneurship can answer your questions.

-The House of Entrepreneurship of the Chambre of Commerce is the national contact point for future entrepreneurs and established company heads alike.
-(Future) entrepreneurs can contact the House of Entrepreneurship’s information point to move forward with their business creation/takeover project or be put in touch with the relevant structures or partners.
+The House of Entrepreneurship of the Chamber of Commerce, in partnership with the Ministry of the Economy and the Chamber of Crafts (Chambre des Métiers), is the national contact point dedicated to future entrepreneurs and managers.
+The (future) entrepreneur can contact the House of Entrepreneurship in order to concretize their business creation/ takeover project, to be accompanied when starting their business, or to be put in contact with relevant structures and partners.

 You liked this content?
 Share it now!